 Packing up your whole life and moving to a new country is a huge step that carries a lot of risk.
 If you don't have employment set up before you leave, finding a job overseas can be difficult.
 Besides, being unfamiliar with your surroundings can make you vulnerable to mishap or crime.

 Thoroughly research the region you are considering moving to before finalizing an international move.
 Make sure that the new country is safe and well-suited for your lifestyle.
 Ending up in a country with no money or source of earning is one of the biggest challenges of moving abroad.

 There is often an abundance of paperwork required to relocate internationally and establish residency.
 Not only do you need many essential documents to enter the country and clear customs, but you may have to reapply for visas and other permits to remain a resident.
 The paperwork process can sometimes be tedious, confusing, and exhausting.

 Bidding farewell to your loved ones is arguably one of the most difficult challenges of moving to a new country.
 Once the excitement of your adventure begins to wane, homesickness will set in and leave you longing for the company of old friends and family.

 While technologies like social media and video chat software make it easier than ever to stay in touch, they can be a poor substitute for face to face interaction.
 To alleviate the stress of transitioning, be sure to set aside time to communicate (such as a planned Skype date).

 Culture shock and stress

-International relocation is a costly venture.
-Paying a moving company to transport your shipment, importing your vehicle, customs duties, necessary documents, airfare, temporary housing while you search for a permanent home--many factors will contribute to your expenses when moving abroad.
-Ensuring you have established employment before leaving is the best way to alleviate financial worries.
-Be sure to plan a budget, save adequate funds for the move, and research the cost of living in your new region as well.
+An international move is a costly venture.
+Paying an international moving company to transport your belongings, importing your vehicle, customs duties, filing the necessary documents, airfare, temporary housing while you search for a permanent home-these are all factors that will contribute to your expenses when moving abroad.
+Finding employment before leaving is the best way to alleviate financial worries.
+Be sure to plan a budget, save adequate funds for the move, and research the cost of living in the new country.